uclastudentmedia/tours-backend/docs/api.md

             "Nachos Supreme":2.6
          }
       },
+      "images": [
+         {
+            "original": "/media/photologue/photos/675_1.jpg",
+            "thumbnail": "/media/photologue/photos/cache/675_1_thumbnail.jpg",
+            "display": "/media/photologue/photos/cache/675_1_display.jpg"
+         },
+         // ...
+      ],
       "image_count":2,
       "id":675
    }
 }
 ```
 - `attributes`: a object with arbitrary attributes
+- `images`: URLs to various sizes of each image
+    - `original`: The full image.
+Only use if you need high resolution.
+    - `display`: A smaller image (400px wide)
+    - `thumbnail`: An even smaller image (100px x 75px, cropped to fit)

 ### Landmark Images

+> This is deprecated.
+Use the urls from [landmark detail](#landmark-detail)

 Get an image of a landmark

 ```
 GET /images/landmark/<landmark-id>/<img-index>
 ```